 - Student Life and Advising Office will be notified of the alleged student misconduct. - 2.
-Student Life and Advising Office will gather information to determine if the allegations are warranted, what, if any, policies were violated, and the extent of the violations. - Student Life and Advising Office will assess the need for a disciplinary hearing. - a.
-One offense of academic dishonesty may or may not result in a disciplinary hearing, however two notifications of academic dishonesty will automatically result in a hearing with the Appeals and Disciplinary Committee - 4.
-The student(s) involved will be contacted through email, phone, or letter indicating the alleged violation and a meeting time with Student Life and Advising Office. - 5.
-Based on the severity of the alleged violation, a Student Life and Advising Officer will determine during the meeting if the student will have the disciplinary meeting with: - a.
-Student Life and Advising Officer(s) (if the alleged violation does not have the possibility of resulting in suspension or expulsion), or - Appeals and Disciplinary Committee (if the alleged violation does have the possibility of resulting in suspension or expulsion). - The Appeals and Disciplinary Committee consists of faculty, and staff who are briefed on the alleged violation and review relevant information to the alleged misconduct. - If the student is not found to be in violation of any academic or campus policy, there will be no further action. - 7.
-If the student is found to be in violation of any academic or campus policy, the Student Life and Advising Office or the Appeals and Disciplinary Committee will determine the appropriate sanction, which can include, but is not limited to, a failing grade, suspension, or expulsion from the Institute. - 8.
-The student will be notified in writing of the decision and of any possible sanctions. - 9.
-Student Life and Advising Office will monitor any sanction imposed on the student. - 10.
+Student Life and Advising Office will gather information to determine if the allegations are warranted, what, if any, policies were violated, and the extent of the violations - The student(s) involved will be contacted through email, phone, or letter indicating the alleged violation and a meeting time with Student Life and Advising Office. - If the student is not found to be in violation of any academic or campus policy, there will be no further action - 5.
+If the student is found to be in violation of any academic or campus policy, DigiPen (Singapore) together with SIT will determine the appropriate sanction, which can include, but is not limited to, failing grade(s), suspension, or expulsion from the Institute. - 6.
+The student will be notified in writing of the decision and of any possible sanctions. - Student Life and Advising Office will monitor any sanction imposed on the student. - 8.
 Students who fail to comply with the terms of their sanction will be committing an additional policy violation and could be subject to more disciplinary action.